meisin/Commodity-News-Event-Extraction/Commodity-News-Corpus/README.md

       - Price target /forecast decrease (*Caused-movement-down-loss*): Commodity forecasted / target price is lowered.
       - Price position (*Position-high*, *Position-low*): Describes the position of the current commodity price.

+### Argument Roles
-- 21 Argument roles -
+21 Argument roles -

 Please refer to the annotation guide for list of events and its corresponding list of argument roles.

 For complete list of the above, please refer to **Event Annotation Guidelines.pdf**.